 There is no better exercise for the body than climbing.
 It works all the muscle groups and does so in a zero-impact way (unless you fall).
 But where I live now, I don’t have access to a climbing gym or climbable trees, so I joined a gym and I use the machines there to replicate the movements I’d be doing if I were climbing.
 So I have to resort to this unnatural activity to work those same muscle groups in a similar way to what I’d experience when climbing.
 And it’s certainly not the same thing, but it’s a close second.
 And I am of the opinion that whatever we’d be most suited to doing when we’re 90, we should be doing today.
 I just did an interview with John Kohler about my opinions on physical activity, and maybe you could include it within this interview.

-Watch Don Discuss His Opinions on Physical Activity with John Kohler of OKRaw.com
+Watch Don Bennett Discuss His Opinions on Physical Activity With John Kohler of OKRaw.com

 Generally, what time do you go to sleep and what time do you rise?